Designing mobile engagement features for Okapi Reusable

 70%

-We discussed the research findings with our clients, and instead of exploring engagement features to attract new users, we decided to focus solely on increasing engagement and retention among existing users.
+We discussed the research findings with our clients, and decided to raise engagement through the following:

 To make each borrowed cup a unique experience, our client wants to highlight the cafe where the cup was borrowed, and the artist behind the cup’s design.
 This allows users to connect with partner cafes and artists.